uroybd/topobon/src/site/notes/Personal/Musings/Who can be a simple man.md

 This *doublethink* says something about the magnitude of the problem.
 The faith have something to say about how to cope with death and our temporality.[^1]

 The solutions of the crisis are numerous.
-Campbell was silent, [[Entities/Person/Jibanananda Das\|Jibananada]] lamenting, Pessoa was confused.
+Campbell was silent, Jibananada lamenting, Pessoa was confused.
 On the other hand, some philosophers worked their way to build new paths.
 Russell is one of them:

 <div class="transclusion internal-embed is-loaded"><a class="markdown-embed-link" href="/personal/reading/notes-and-highlights/what-i-believe/#26da05" aria-label="Open link"><svg xmlns="http://www.w3.org/2000/svg" width="24" height="24" viewBox="0 0 24 24" fill="none" stroke="currentColor" stroke-width="2" stroke-linecap="round" stroke-linejoin="round" class="svg-icon lucide-link"><path d="M10 13a5 5 0 0 0 7.54.54l3-3a5 5 0 0 0-7.07-7.07l-1.72 1.71"></path><path d="M14 11a5 5 0 0 0-7.54-.54l-3 3a5 5 0 0 0 7.07 7.07l1.71-1.71"></path></svg></a><div class="markdown-embed">